singletrack Enduro Schölder - M

 Equipment

-The red Leiterberg Trail is the most demanding track of this route with massive rocks and roots.
+The red Leiterberg Trail is the most demanding part of the route.
+It features rocky sections, thick roots, and stones.

--> Stay alert, never scare animals and always close the pasture gates.
-In the REPUBLIC there’s always a chance of cattle standing on the trails and lines.
-Ride carefully and give them enough room.
+-> Be considerate of animals and close the pasture gates.
+There can always be cows on the trails and lines.
+Ride carefully and keep distance!

 Description